-Your yield may be lower than the yield on a standard debt security of comparable maturity
+Your yield may be lower than other debt securities of comparable maturity

-The yield that you will receive on your Notes, which could be negative, may be less than the return you could earn on other investments.
-Your yield may be less than the yield you would earn if you bought a standard senior non-callable debt security of ML&Co. with the same stated maturity date.
+The yield that you will receive on the Notes may be less than the return you could earn on other investments.
+Your yield may be less than the yield you would earn if you bought a traditional interest bearing debt security of ML&Co. with the same stated maturity date.
 Your investment may not reflect the full opportunity cost to you when you take into account factors that affect the time value of money.